nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

 Host FIFO handling
 ==================

-When Gazell is enabled in Host mode, all enabled pipes (addresses) are simultaneously monitored for incoming packets.
+When Gazell is enabled in Host role, all enabled pipes (addresses) are simultaneously monitored for incoming packets.

 If a new packet is received and the pipe's RX FIFO has available space, it is added to the RX FIFO and an ACK is sent in return to the Device.
 If the pipe's TX FIFO contains any packets, the next serviceable packet is attached as a payload in the ACK packet.